canonical/ubuntu-cloud-docs/azure/azure-explanation/confidential-computing.rst

 Azure provides two types of security features:

-* `Trusted Launch <https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch>`_ which is a set of features including virtual Trusted Platform Module (vTPM) and `secure boot <https://wiki.ubuntu.com/UEFI/SecureBoot>`_
+* `Trusted Launch`_ which is a set of features including virtual Trusted Platform Module (vTPM) and `secure boot`_
-* `Confidential virtual machine <https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-vm-overview>`_ with support for `AMD Secure Encrypted Virtualisation-Secure Nested Paging (SEV-SNP) <https://www.amd.com/system/files/TechDocs/SEV-SNP-strengthening-vm-isolation-with-integrity-protection-and-more.pdf>`_, along with `measured boot <https://learn.microsoft.com/en-us/azure/security/fundamentals/measured-boot-host-attestation>`_ using a vTPM
+* `Confidential Virtual Machine`_ with support for `AMD Secure Encrypted Virtualisation-Secure Nested Paging (SEV-SNP)`_, along with `measured boot`_ using a vTPM

-See :ref:`Launch Ubuntu Images on Azure` on how to launch Ubuntu images with Trusted Launch and Confidential Virtual Machine on Azure.
+To launch Ubuntu images with Trusted Launch and Confidential VM, refer to :doc:`../azure-how-to/instances/launch-ubuntu-images`.

 Trusted launch
 --------------